interserver/mailbaby-api-samples/openapi-client/go/docs/BlockingAPI.md

 func main() {
 	type_ := "type__example" // string | The type of deny rule.
-	data := "data_example" // string | The content of the rule.
-If a domain type rule then an example would be google.com.
-For a begins with type an example would be msgid-.
-For the email typer an example would be user@server.com. user := "user_example" // string | Mail account username that will be tied to this rule.
-If not specified the first active mail order will be used. (optional)
+	data := "data_example" // string | The value to match against, interpreted according to `type`: a full email address for `email`/`destination`, a domain name for `domain`, or an alphanumeric prefix string for `startswith`. user := "user_example" // string | Optional SMTP username of the mail order to associate this rule with (e.g. `mb20682`).
+If omitted the first active order is used.
+Valid usernames are the `username` values returned by `GET /mail`. (optional)

 	configuration := openapiclient.NewConfiguration()
 	apiClient := openapiclient.NewAPIClient(configuration)